walmartlabs/lumbar/docs/lumbar.md

 Now as we’re building our modules and pulling in the javascript files we constantly check to see if they are a match in the “templates” section.
 If they are then we also add those templates to our module.
 As an example, if we added another entry as “header.js” and also happened to have “header.js” listed underneath the templates section, then we would pull in the templates given there.

-##### Module extensibility through Plugins #####

-The “global” flag controls the scoping rules that are applied by the scope plugin.
-For example, some code doesn’t like when its loaded within a scope object.
-This is particularly true usually for browser focused 3rd party libraries.
-With this flag set, it will force the library to be loaded as normal.

-The package-config plugin lets you set an arbitrary config object from the command line.
-This lets you create dev and production config at build time.

-The module-map plugin outputs the data necessary to load modules in response to routing events.
-Basically this creates a list of css and javascript files to load when a backbone route event occurs and the supporting module has not yet been loaded.

 #### Templates ####

 Next to last, is the templates section which lists out all the views for a given key.
 Views are a mixture of html and logic using either handlebars or mustache.
 When templates are found they are automatically compiled and included into the module requesting it.